ASamykin/saReports_Azure/README.md

 1) Azure_Master
 2) AzureDB_Main

-Other reports depend of the main ones.
+Other reports depend on the main ones.

 Azure_Master
 This report should be invoked from master database and shows workload on all databases hosted on the server.